solar2d/com.cabagomez-plugin.ironsource/README.md

 -- The iOS version now only supports ARM64.
 This means that it only supports iOS 11 and after.
 The frameworks for the networks have been bitcode and anything other than arm64 stripped.

+-- User messaging platform (UMP) for consent is now integrated into the plugin (Android Only)

+-- APS instructions have been updated.

 -- If you find an issue please submit an issue on this repo.
 If I am able to reproduce it and impacts me, I will try to resolve it.
 If you need more support than this or want to individually ad plugins, I would recommend the ironsource plugin by Scott Harrison: https://solar2dmarketplace.com/plugins?IronSource_tech-scotth